Litter, litter everywhere! How do we best assess it?

 This project aims to:

 A litter workshop involving a broad range of stakeholders was held in 2019 to identify current litter monitoring programs and purposes for collecting litter information.
-A literature review of litter monitoring program questions and methods has also been completed.
-Case studies will be implemented in 2020, to assess the suitability of different litter survey methods in waterways for Melbourne Waters’ litter monitoring and assessment purposes.
+Report available.
+A literature review of litter monitoring program questions and methods.
+Litter survey methods in waterways for Melbourne Waters’ litter monitoring and assessment purposes were developed for stream banks and stormwater drains and trialled in the Stony Creek catchment.

 While created for Melbourne Water, these methods are available for all, to allow data comparability across organisations and community groups.

-An instructional video and a rapid and comprehensive version of the survey method are available.
+An instructional video and both Quantitative and Qualitative survey methods are available.

 Acknowledgement of Country